Wednesday, August 14, 2013

 How long it will take you will be based on the time and effort you invest in moving through the course.
 So make sure you participate, so you will not fall behind.
 Learning Support classes prepare you for success in college-level courses, but will not count toward graduation.
 Just remember- they are your first step towards college success.

-Posted by Tiffany Rivera at 9:05 AM
+Posted by Tiffany Toney at 9:05 AM